Coates Lane maintains an infectious sport and competition ethos which encompasses the 6 Spirit of the Games Values!

-As a former gymnastics coach and someone who has been competing in many sports teams throughout her life, our Sports Coordinator wishes to instil the same passion for getting active and challenging yourself across Coates Lane.
+As a former gymnastics coach, former British medallist in archery and an avid netballer, our Sports Coordinator wishes to instil the same passion for getting active and challenging yourself throughout the Coates Lane school community.

 Coates Lane have an infectious ethos for sport and trying new skills has been a catalyst for many children within our school, including the non-active population.
-Last academic year we hosted an ‘Active Week’.
-Some children came to school never having heard of some of the activities and nervous about trying them.
-By the end of each and every session the enthusiasm and laughter of both children and staff around school became infectious and children were elated because they had learnt a new skill…some children had never sat on a bike before and were soon riding!
-Sports activities included Zumba, KWIK cricket, hockey, Bikeability, basketball, fitness bootcamp (with parents involved!), golf, martial arts and lots more – we even featured in the local paper!
+We LOVE to host an ‘Active Week’.
+Some children come to school never having heard of some of the activities and nervous about trying them.
+By the end of each and every session the enthusiasm and laughter of both children and staff around school becomes infectious and children are elated because they learn a new skill…some children had never sat on a bike before and were soon riding!
+Sports activities included Zumba, KWIK cricket, hockey, Bikeability, basketball, fitness bootcamp (with parents involved!), golf, martial arts and lots more – we even feature in the local paper!
 Following this, Coates Lane Primary School aspired to harness the level of whole school involvement and build on the week’s experiences to provide the best sporting opportunities for all children of all abilities.
 Many children realised they were skilled in something they had never tried before!
 Our children are thrilled when they are commended for their sportsmanship and often come bounding up to their teachers and saying, “I had so much fun, PLEASE can I play for school again!”
 Many children who had never pushed themselves to compete against their peers now find it exhilarating!

 Each year, two Sports Ambassadors are appointed in school and sit on the Pupil Leadership Team.
 Their role involves assisting Miss Johnston in sport provision and talking to pupils about their lifestyle.